 - Register for an Independent Study with the faculty sponsor (or other thesis course required by the faculty sponsor’s home department) in the fall semester.

 - In the spring semester, if the faculty sponsor feels that sufficient progress has been made, register for a second Independent Study with the faculty sponsor and/or other thesis course required by the faculty sponsor’s home department.

-- For students planning to graduate in December, the first Independent Study/thesis course should be taken in the spring semester and the second Independent Study (and/or other required thesis courses as mandated by the faculty sponsor’s department) should be taken during your final semester of enrollment in the fall.
+- For students planning to graduate in December, the first Independent Study/thesis course should be taken in the spring semester of junior year and the second Independent Study/thesis course should be taken during your final semester of enrollment in the fall.

 Students enrolled in one of the double major tracks are encouraged to follow the thesis guidelines for that track, which may differ from International Studies.
 Global Social Change and Development (sociology) students can find more information on the Arrighi Center website.
 World Politics and Global Governance (political science) students should register for AS.190.498 Thesis Colloquium during the fall semester.